 Though this may sound harsh, you can prevent any significant imbalances by creating boundaries for strangers and not-quite friends.
 Set rules for their presence, or just don't let them enter if you feel they won't complement the aura.

 Especially if you feel someone has the potential to either harm the energy you have established in your space or make you feel unsafe in your own room, don't let them in.
 It's that simple.
 There are so many other places to socialize.

 Air flow is KEY.
 Fresh air is a must for wellness.
 The last thing you want, is to come home to destress, and find yourself stuck in a room filled with stale air.

 The easiest ways to prevent this are to 1) keep your window cracked, and 2) keep a fan running.
 This also helps get rid of smells that tend to linger.

 Whenever you're in your room, you can also keep your door open if you're comfortable with that.
 It's another simple way to regulate air flow.

-And don’t forget plants.
-They’re heaven-sent.
+And don't forget plants (like these succulents).
+They're heaven-sent.
 Beautiful and they purify the air?!
 10/10

 Keep it Aromatic

 I don't know a thing about the technicalities of aromatherapy, but I can tell you that there is a scent out there for everyone.
 Personally, I'm attracted to musky scents, with amber and sandalwood notes.
 Throw a bit of rose in there, and I'm in heaven.
 My body instantly relaxes, and life seems less messy.